Foursball/foosball/serverless/README.md

 # Foosball Lambda Functions
 This folder contains a [Serverless](https://github.com/serverless/serverless) framework application.

 To install serverless run `npm i -g serverless`.
+Afterwards run `serverless project init` and follow the steps to create your own AWS environment.

 ## Local Testing
 A function can be locally tested by running `serverless function run [function-name]` from this directory.
 This will ingest the `event.json` payload and output the result of the function.
 This emulates a request through the AWS API Gateway and a REST response.